deckhouse/deckhouse/docs/site/_includes/getting_started/yandex/STEP_ENV.md

 ```
 {% endsnippetcut %}

+Please note that when you need to use the contents of this file during the next step — adding it to your YAML manifest (in the `serviceAccountJSON` parameter) — you will need to make it compact via `cat deckhouse-sa-key.json | jq -c`.

 <div id="standard-layout-notes" style="display:none" markdown="1">
 **Caution!**

 When using the **Standard** resource layout, you must enable `Cloud NAT` within 3 minutes of creating the primary network resources for all subnets.
 Otherwise, the bootstrap process will fail.

-You can enable `Cloud NAT` manually using the WEB interface.
+You can enable `Cloud NAT` manually using the web interface.

 Example: